hyprwm/hyprland-wiki/content/Configuring/Basics/Variables.md

 | --- | --- | --- | --- |
 | prefer_hdr | Report HDR mode as preferred.
 0 - off, 1 - always, 2 - gamescope only | int | `0` |

 Some clients expect monitor to be in HDR mode prior to the client start.
 This breaks auto HDR activation and can cause whitescreen and flickering.
-Use `prefer_hdr` to fix it,
+Use `prefer_hdr` to fix it.

 ### Debug